antoinebrl/antoinebrl.github.io/_posts/2021-11-14-active-learning.md

 there is no clear winner**.

 Finally, the **pertinence of a sample for the task is often related to the training dynamic of a specific model**.
-A data point might be selected because it lie on the decision boundary of a model (high uncertainty).
+A data point might be selected because it lies on the decision boundary of a model (high uncertainty).
-But, a different model would have place this boundary somewhere else and query different data points.
+But, a different model would have placed this boundary somewhere else and queried different data points.
 Even worse, an item might be considered very informative in the early step of the process but it might become irrelevant when new annotations get added. **This greedy strategy is therefore dependent on